AlenToma/expo-sqlite-wrapper/README.md

       [
         { columnName: x=> x.id, columnType: ColumnType.Number, nullable: false, isPrimary: true, autoIncrement: true },
         { columnName: x=> x.name, columnType: ColumnType.String },
-        //isUique acts as an Id too as the library will chack if there exist an item with the same field value and will update instead.
+        //isUnique acts as an Id too as the library will chack if there exist an item with the same field value and will update instead.
-         { columnName: x=> x.email, columnType: ColumnType.String, isUique: true }
+         { columnName: x=> x.email, columnType: ColumnType.String, isUnique: true }
       ]
     )
   }